 Coordinated Vulnerability Disclosure

-At gemeente Hattem, we consider the security of our systems a top priority.
+We consider the security of our systems a top priority.
 In spite of our care for security, it is still a possibility to find vulnerabilities.
 If you find a weak spot in one of our systems, we are eager to cooperate with you in order to better protect our users and systems.

 No invitation for active scanning

 The fact that we have a policy for coordinated vulnerability disclosure is by no means an invitation to actively scan our systems for weak spots.
 We carefully monitor the network ourselves.
 When you investigate a vulnerability in one of our systems, you take into account the proportionality of the attack.
 You don’t have to demonstrate when you carry out the largest DDos attack in the history of the internet on our website, we will no longer be available.
 We know.